The Beatles in India: Experience

 In the Maharishi's teaching, there were seven levels of consciousness, and the course would provide students with experience in the fourth: "pure" or transcendental consciousness.
 (Note: In full, the seven levels were: waking, dreaming, deep sleep, pure consciousness, cosmic consciousness, God consciousness, and Supreme Knowledge.)
 While TM had earned the sobriquet "the McDonald's of meditation" for its quick and simple application, and the Maharishi espoused its scientific basis over religious dogma, strong Vedic and Hindu-aligned aspects remained.
 His lectures included stories and parables, and comparisons between TM and Western practices, particularly Christianity.
 He advocated meditation before prayer, and said that Christianity's upholding of Jesus Christ's earthbound suffering as a divine attribute was a "humiliating teaching" and a distraction from self- and God-realisation.

 The Maharishi soon cancelled the formal lectures and told students to meditate for as long as possible.
 One student meditated for 42 straight hours, and Boyd said she once meditated for seven hours.
-Jenny Boyd also meditated for long periods, but suffered from dysentery (misdiagnosed as tonsilitis); she said Lennon also felt unwell, suffering from jet lag and insomnia.
+Jenny Boyd also meditated for long periods, but suffered from dysentery (misdiagnosed as tonsillitis); she said Lennon also felt unwell, suffering from jet lag and insomnia.
 The lengthy meditation left many students moody and oversensitive.
 Several people on the course and the Maharishi were particularly concerned about Prudence Farrow's unwillingness to stop meditating.

 All the students wore native dress and the ashram had a tailor on the premises to make clothes for them.
 The women in the Beatles party shopped in local towns and bought saris for themselves and material to be made into shirts and jackets for the men.
 These towns included Dehradun and Mussoorie, where markets were held by Tibetans driven out of their homeland by Chinese encroachment into Tibet.
 The Beatles' adoption of traditional Indian clothing affected Western fashion when they wore them after going home.
 Much of the proceedings at the ashram was filmed by various students on a 16mm handheld camera.
 Segments of this footage appear in the 1995 television documentary The Beatles Anthology.

 John and George were in their element.
 They threw themselves totally into the Maharishi's teachings, were relaxed and above all had found peace of mind that had been denied them for so long.